matthewoestreich/js-randomness-predictor/README.md

 #### Chrome

-If the '--env-version' flag is provided and the '--environment' flag is 'firefox' or 'chrome', the '--env-version' flag is ignored!
+If the '--env-version' flag is provided and the '--environment' flag is not 'node' or 'v8', the '--env-version' flag is ignored!

 ```bash
 # If environment is NOT v8, you must provide a sequence.